Slimaeus/flutter_hutech_classroom/README.md

 ## 💌 Contributing

-Contributions to the Hutech Classroom Client App are welcome!
+Contributions to the Flutter Hutech Classroom are welcome!
 If you find any bugs, issues, or have suggestions for improvements, please open an issue on the GitHub repository.

 - Fork this repository.
 - Create your new branch with your feature: `git checkout -b my-feature`.